 Please don’t restrict your community manager to conversations only about your brand.
 Who likes to converse with someone that talks about themselves incessantly?
 Yes, your social media accounts exist to build brand awareness, build sales, and develop leads and support around your brand; however, remember that people engage in an activity because something is in it for them, so make sure you’re providing something of value to your fans.
 Don’t be afraid to let your hair down a little bit.
 Reach out and see what you, through your social media pages, can offer your followers.
 What do they care about?
 How can you provide that to them?
 Don’t be afraid of looking vulnerable or a little silly.
 This isn’t traditional marketing, this is a conversation.

 Don’t judge your social media manager by the number of followers they bring in.
-Stop obsessing about your Klout score and instead, check click through rates, referred traffic and the quality of engagement on your pages.
+Stop obsessing about vanity metrics and instead, check click-through rates, referred traffic, and the quality of engagement on your pages.
 Who are your followers?
 Do you have a strong core group of fans and followers that reflect the type of community you’re trying to build?
 Are they interacting?
 That’s what counts.
 If you place emphasis on numbers you’re incentivizing your community manager to focus on the wrong target.